-To begin with, we surveyed some of the financial institutions taking part in the ORX cyber risk management programme on the indicators and external control standards they use.
+To begin with, we surveyed some of the financial institutions taking part in our work to create a programme to support cyber and information security risk management on the indicators and external control standards they use.
 From this, we've created a freely available report which explores our key findings and identifies what makes a control or indicator effective.

 But that's not all.
 We've also used the information to create a library of controls and indicators used for cyber risk management – the first of its kind in the industry!